gbv/cocoda-prototype/README.md

 [![Build Status](https://travis-ci.org/gbv/ng-skos.png?branch=master)](https://travis-ci.org/gbv/ng-skos)

 **ng-skos** is a AngularJS module to interact with simple knowledge organization systems (SKOS).
-Further information and API documentation is included in the sources.
+The API reference, as generated with [grunt-ngdocs], is published at <http://gbv.github.io/ng-skos/>.
+The module is managed in a public git repository at <https://github.com/gbv/ng-skos>.

 # Requirements